-This moist chocolate cake is filled with white chocolate chunks and finished with a white chocolate icing.
+This moist chocolate cake is filled with white chocolate chunks and finished with a white chocolate icing and chocolate curls.

 It is a popular choice in our house so I hope you like it too.